a2x/memflow-vdm/README.md

 # memflow-vdm

-This library simplifies the exploitation of vulnerable drivers that expose a primitive for reading/writing physical memory using memflow.
+This is a WIP Rust crate that aims to simplify the exploitation of vulnerable drivers that expose a primitive for reading/writing physical memory using memflow.